Intercountry Adoption

 Caution: Prospective adoptive parents should be aware that not all children in orphanages or children’s homes are adoptable.
 In many countries, birth parents place their child(ren) temporarily in an orphanage or children’s home due to financial or other hardship, intending that the child return home when this becomes possible.
 In such cases, the birth parent(s) have rarely relinquished their parental rights or consented to their child(ren)’s adoption.

-Please visit the Department of State’s Country Specific Information for more information on travelling to Saudi Arabia and the U.S. Embassy Riyadh's website for information on consular services.
+Please visit the Department of State’s Country Specific Information for more information on travelling to Saudi Arabia and U.S. Embassy Riyadh's website for information on consular services.

 U.S. Immigration Requirements